DETAILED ACTION

 applying, by the processor, the first offset to ones of the first plurality of frames to generate an offset series of IVUS images ([0068] discloses aligning the first frames and the second frames using the difference (offset) thereby generating an offset series of IVUS images);

-generating, by the processor, a graphical user interface (GUI) ([0044] GUI of display 118 in fig. 1), the GUI comprising indications of the offset series of IVUS images and the second series of IVUS images (fig. 1 and fig. 5 show the GUI comprising indications of the offset series and the second series. [[0068] further discloses the offset images are being displayed in order for the first and second series of images to be aligned on the display); and display the GUI on the display (fig. 1 shows the GUI being displayed).
+generating, by the processor, a graphical user interface (GUI) ([0044] GUI of display 118 in fig. 1), the GUI comprising indications of the offset series of IVUS images and the second series of IVUS images (fig. 1 and fig. 5 show the GUI comprising indications of the offset series and the second series. [[0068] further discloses the offset images are being displayed in order for the first and second series of images to be aligned on the display); and display the GUI on a display of the computing device (fig. 1 shows the GUI being displayed).

-Li does not specifically teach determine a second offset for the first plurality of frames based at least in part on the second plurality of frames; apply the second offset to ones of the first plurality of frames different than the first offset to generate a second offset series of IVUS frames; and generate a graphical user interface comprising indications of the second offset series of IVUS images.
+Li does not specifically teach determining a first offset for a first subset of the first plurality of frames; apply the first offset to ones of the first subset; determine a second offset for a second subset of the first plurality of frames based at least in part on the second plurality of frames, wherein the first subset comprises different ones of the first plurality of frames than the second subset; apply the second offset to ones of the second subset of the first plurality of frames to generate a second offset series of IVUS images; and generate a graphical user interface comprising indications of the second offset series of IVUS images.

 However,